 For those who are dairy intolerant, cultured dairy products like yogurt and kefir must be avoided.
 However, many cultured products can be made with coconut milk or coconut water, to fit a variety of diets or dietary restrictions.

 Our easy-to-follow guide will show you how to turn coconut milk into a probiotic powerhouse.
-You'll be able to enjoy all the benefits of kefir without any of the hassles.
+You'll be able to enjoy all the kefir benefits without any of the hassles.
 Download our Milk Kefir Guide today!

 COCONUT WATER KEFIR

 Coconut water kefir can be made from either fresh coconut water from a young coconut or pasteurized coconut water found in aseptic containers from a health food store.
 Use Water Kefir Grains or a powdered Kefir Starter to culture coconut water.

 NOTE: If culturing coconut water kefir using water kefir grains, the grains must first be activated and well-established using sugar water.
 Once the grains are making good water kefir, alternate batches of sugar water with batches of coconut water, to keep the grains healthy.